- Provide an overview of creating and using videos with students

 RSA Animate Style Videos

 RSA Animate style videos combine illustrations that follow along with what the speaker is saying.
-You can read about the birth of RSA Style videos here.

 Here is an example of a well known RSA Animate video.